How to overcome Digital transformation challenges

 Your organizational structure should be fluid.
 Digital processes in an office environment or in product development are different from what you might be used to, but the company processes need to adapt in order to be used to the fullest.
 If you think you can adapt the new technology to your routines, then you will end up in constant disruption of processes and the spending in implementing the new system will exceed your budget.

 - Lack of an overall digital strategy

 Your planning should always start with one thing on your mind: your customers.
 Understand their demands and from there take it into all departments of your business to make them fit like smoothly turning cogwheels.
-You also might consider talking to a specialist wo can show you different paths and technologies, so you may decide which technologies are best fit for your company.
+You also might consider talking to a specialist who can show you different paths and technologies, so you may decide which technologies are the best fit for your company.

 - Limited Budget